Bipinsakariya/Otp_Compoment/README.md

 # Otp_Compoment

-This repository contains a sample code about that implements of OTP Inputs at Tagline.
+This repository contains a sample code that implements OTP Inputs at Tagline.

 ## Class Structure :
-Class file inclues following patterns
+Class file includes following patterns

 ### js File Structure:
 ##### That contains render method that manages View and Custom View Styling.
 - App.js -> Base of every react project this inherited from View.
-It is required so that if any app loads this page is automatically loads first.
+It is required so that if any app loads this page is automatically loaded first.
 - OTPTextInput.js -> OTPTextInput class View that has the custoised Text Input.
-### To Customise the Styles:
+### To Customise the Styling:
 ##### Modified the OTPTextInput.js File according to the requirements.

 #### Here's Ref Video: